richardjhong/gt-project/README.md

 - After installation, cd into directory and run 'npm start'
 - On going to localhost:3007/, depending on whether the user has made an API call already, the user will either be redirected to /connect or /calendar-events based on lines 109-133 within app.js
 - localhost:3007/connect will be connected to Google oAuth client, which will eventually redirect to /connect/callback to gain Authorization.
 Getting Authorization will set credentials to access token and refresh token based on CLIENT_ID and CLIENT_SECRET which are stored within .env file for security purposes.
-- After gaining access, a res.send will be sent to explicitly ask the user to navigate to /calendar-events
+- After gaining access, user will be redirected to /calender-events
 - Navigating to /calendar-events will do the initial API call to the user's google calendar's events, which has the following parameters as default:
 {
   calendarId: 'primary',